All You Need to Know About IoT and Smart Technology

 According to a Swedish research company, Berg Insight, there will be at least 63 million American smart homes by 2022.
 These homes will be equipped with nearly every smart object and all functions will be automated.

-From internet-connected light bulbs, thermostats, washing machines, to high-end security cameras that allow you to remotely spy on your beloved pets, communicate with your visitors, and deter intruders from the comfort of your office!
+From internet-connected light bulbs, smart TVs, thermostats, washing machines, to high-end security cameras that allow you to remotely spy on your beloved pets, communicate with your visitors, and deter intruders from the comfort of your office!

 Examples of smart home technology may include